Caramelized Apples

 What apples should I use for this caramelized apples recipe?

-I would use a more tart, firm apple, like a Honeycrisp, Braeburn or a Granny Smith… or any other apple you could use for cooking.
+I would use a more tart, firm apple, like a Honeycrisp, Braeburn, Gala or a Granny Smith… or any other apple you could use for cooking.

-I would not use a softer variety because it will become mushy and won’t hold its shape, which is part of the fun of these pancakes—to bite into a bit of apple.
+I would not use a softer variety because it will become mushy and won’t hold its shape, which is part of the fun of my Apple Cider Pancakes — to bite into a bit of apple.

 How to make Caramelized Apples